Skip to main content

 Guests are encouraged to bring a carry-on bag with them when they embark on the ship.

-Be sure to pack important items that you'll want to access throughout the day before your luggage is delivered to your stateroom, such as sunscreen, sunglasses, bathing suits, medication (especially for motion sickness), jewelry, and electronics.
+Be sure to pack important items you'll want to access throughout the day before your luggage is delivered to your stateroom, such as sunscreen, sunglasses, bathing suits, medication (especially for motion sickness), jewelry, and electronics.

 14. Skip the buffet on embarkation day